estuary/flow/site/docs/reference/Connectors/materialization-connectors/PostgreSQL.md

 To use this connector, you'll need:

-* An existing catalog spec that includes at least one collection.
 * A Postgres database to which to materialize, and user credentials.
   The connector will create new tables in the database per your specification.
 Tables created manually in advance are not supported.
+* At least one Flow collection

 ## Configuration

-To use this connector, begin with a Flow catalog that has at least one collection.
+To use this connector, begin with data in one or more Flow collections.
-You'll add a Postgres materialization, which will direct one or more of your Flow collections to your desired tables, or views, in the database.
+Use the below properties to configure a Postgres materialization, which will direct one or more of your Flow collections to your desired tables, or views, in the database.
-Follow the basic [materialization setup](../../../concepts/materialization.md#specification) and add the required Postgres configuration values per the table below.

-### Values
+### Properties

 #### Endpoint